equalitie/Caislean/doc/openldap.md

 - `cn`: user's common name
 - `mail`: the actual email address of the user
-- `mailbox`: local user ID to deliver the mail to
+- `mailbox`: local user ID to deliver the mail to, followed by a trailing `/`
 - `userPassword`: user's password (use `ldappasswd` to set, see below)

 Create a LDIF file on your server, called for instance `newuser.ldif`, with the